-As a state-funded institution, IMSA’s comprehensive employment benefits are provided by the State of Illinois.
-Our fiscal year for employment benefits runs July 1 – June 30.
-Retirement benefits are provided through the State Universities Retirement System of Illinois (SURS).
+As a state-funded institution, employment benefits are provided by the State of Illinois.
+Our fiscal year for employment benefits runs from July 1 – June 30.
+The State Universities Retirement System of Illinois (SURS) provides retirement benefits.
 The package offers:

 Major Medical Plans